The Northern Ireland Courts and Tribunals Service is committed to improving its quality of service to all court users.

 - If your complaint cannot be resolved immediately you will receive a response within 15 working days.

 If you are not happy with the response to your complaint, you can contact a more senior manager.

 If you still feel that your complaint has not been adequately dealt with you can contact the complaints co-ordinator using the below e-mail address;

-At this stage if you remain unhappy with how the Courts and Tribunals Service has handled your complaint you can contact the Northern Ireland Ombudsman, however, your complaint must be referred to the Ombudsman by a Member of The Assembly (MLA).
+At this stage if you remain unhappy with how the Courts and Tribunals Service has handled your complaint you can contact the Northern Ireland Public Services Ombudsman.

-The Northern Ireland Ombudsman is independent of the Northern Ireland Assembly and the Northern Ireland Executive.
+The Northern Ireland Public Services Ombudsman is independent of the Northern Ireland Assembly and the Northern Ireland Executive.